Heidelberger Schriften zur Musikwissenschaft

 The Heidelberger Schriften zur Musikwissenschaft is a peer-reviewed open-access series in which only outstanding monographs from the entire field of musicology from antiquity to modern times are published.

-In addition to the German- and English-language monographs, the series enables quality-assured publication and makes the Heidelberg Seminar visible as a place of international research.
+The series enables quality-assured publication not only for German but also for English-language monographs and makes the Heidelberg Seminar visible as a place of international research.

 Bibliographic details